| | | | |

 TLS Termination Mismatch

-The Fix: Check your Ingress annotations.
-For NGINX:
+The Fix: Check your Ingress annotations explicitly:

 YAML